10 Day Trips From London You Can Now Do With Contactless

 Drink in undulating views, followed by a good glass of chardonnay.
 Image: Londonist

-Yes, yes, London's got more green that Elon Musk.
+Yes, yes, London's got its fair share of green spaces.
 But for unhindered, rolling, straight-out-of-a-landscape-painting scenery, you must venture a little further afield.
 Box Hill does it with a flourish: your heart might be pumping so hard largely due to the insanely steep steps cut into the ascent, but it's surely a little bit to do with the swoonworthy Surrey Hills vistas too.
 One station on from Box Hill & West Humble is Dorking, home to the Denbies Wine Estate, where you can amble through their vineyards, drink their chardonnay and mutter stuff about terroir.
 Vino not your bag?
 There's an excellent brewery too.
 Box Hill & West Humble station is 47-49 mins from Waterloo.
 Dorking station 53-54 mins from Waterloo.
-Contactless starts later in 2025.

 Dahl's leather flying helmet on display in the Roald Dahl Museum and Story Centre in Great Missenden